GabrelBulz/Flood-predictor-based-on-satellite-images/ReadMe.txt

      -tensorlow
      -keras
      -tensorflow-gpu
--Java image processing:
+    Java image processing:
         -detect water bodies from .tif images
         -class for creating masks for unet resulted from combining green wave_bands and NIF band .tif images, calculate NDIW(normalized  water index) NDWI per pixel = green - nif / green + nif , with  result >= 0.45 as water pixe;
         -class for creating subimages of 512x512 for UNet from Nif and masks, with 3 band RGB (without alpha!!)

+        Java requirement:
+            -JDK 1.8.0 min
+            -update lib ImageIO to jai-imageio-core-1.4.0 min (included in proj) -from Environment Variables set JVM memory to at least 4GB with:
+                _JAVA_OPTION - variable name
+                -Xmx4096m - variable value